Detecting Invariant Manifolds in ReLU-Based RNNs

 \paragraph{Bistable Duffing system} The \citet{duffing1918} system is a simple $2$d nonlinear oscillator that can exhibit bistability between two spiral point attractors in certain parameter regimes (see Appx. \ref{Sec: Duffing} for more details).
-We trained a shPLRNN ($M=2$, $H=10$; \citep{hess}) on this system using sparse teacher forcing \citep{mikhaeil2021difficulty}, and used SCYFI \citep{eisenmann_bifurcations_2023} to determine the fixed points.
-The basin boundary between the two spiral point attractors is the stable manifold of a saddle node in the center (Fig. \ref{fig:3}A, and -- as computed by our algorithm -- agrees with the trajectory flows of the \textit{true} system in blue. \paragraph{Multistable choice paradigm} Simple models of decision making in the brain assume multistability between several choice-specific attractor states, to which the system's state is driven as one or the other choice materializes \citep{wang2002probabilistic}.
-We trained an ALRNN ($M=15$, $P=6$) \citep{brenner2024alrnn} to perform a simple 2-choice decision making task taken from \citep{gerstner2014neuronal}, and, as before, use SCYFI to find fixed points and algorithm \ref{alg:new_manifold} to determine the stable manifold of a saddle separating the two basins of attraction corresponding to the two choices.
-The basin boundary consists of different linear pieces (hyperplanes) and is visualized in Fig. \ref{fig:3}B in a $3$d subspace (of the $15$d system) together with the reconstructed system's fixed points (green) and some trajectories of the \textit{true} system in blue. \paragraph{Lorenz-63 attractor} The Lorenz-63 model of atmospheric convection is probably the most famous example of a chaotic attractor.
-We reconstruct this system with a shPLRNN ($M=3$, $H=20$).
-Besides the chaotic attractor and two unstable spiral points, the system has a saddle node for which we compute the stable and unstable manifolds.
-Fig. \ref{fig:3}C confirms that the manifolds computed by algorithm \ref{alg:new_manifold} for the shPLRNN (left), agree well with those determined by numerical integration of the \textit{original} Lorenz ODE system (right).
-This example also proves that the shPLRNN faithfully captured the geometrical structure of the state space, beyond just reconstruction of the chaotic attractor itself.
+We trained a shPLRNN ($M=2$, $H=10$; \cite{hess}) on this system using sparse teacher forcing \citep{mikhaeil2021difficulty}, and used SCYFI \citep{eisenmann_bifurcations_2023} to determine the fixed points.
+The basin boundary between the two spiral point attractors is the stable manifold of a saddle node in the center (Fig. \ref{fig:3}A), and -- as computed by our algorithm -- agrees with the trajectory flows of the \textit{true} system in blue, as further confirmed by $\Delta_{\sigma}\approx0.97$ (Appx.
+Table \ref{tab:mean_median_comparison} \& Fig.\ref{fig:quality_assessment}B).

+\paragraph{Multistable choice paradigm} Simple models of decision making in the brain assume multistability between several choice-specific attractor states, to which the system's state is driven as one or the other choice materializes \citep{wang2002probabilistic}.
+We trained an ALRNN ($M=15$, $P=6$) \citep{brenner2024alrnn} to perform a simple 2-choice decision making task taken from \citep{gerstner2014neuronal}, and, as before, use SCYFI to find fixed points and Algorithm \ref{alg:new_manifold} to determine the stable manifold of a saddle separating the two basins of attraction corresponding to the two choices.
+The basin boundary consists of different planar and curved pieces and is approximately visualized in Fig. \ref{fig:3}B in a $3$d subspace (of the $15$d system), together with the reconstructed system's fixed points (green) and some trajectories of the \textit{true} system in blue ($\Delta_{\sigma}\approx0.95$ in this case, Appx.
+Table \ref{tab:mean_median_comparison} \& Fig. \ref{fig:quality_assessment}C).
+While visualization becomes tricky in these higher-dimensional cases, computing distances to the manifold, using the construction in Appx. \ref{app:param}, provides further information: In this example, we find that both stable fixed points are about equally far from the basin boundary ($d\approx0.34$ vs. $d\approx0.32$), giving the two possible choices about equal weight.